The Clinical Assessment Program is now only offered in the fall of each academic year.

 - Submit an application via the online CAP Application Portal and

-- Share identification and examination documents via PhysiciansApply to demonstrate that you are eligible to participate in the program.
+- Share identification/citizenship and examination documents via PhysiciansApply to demonstrate that you are eligible to participate in the program.

-Note: The application fee and following application materials will need to be shared with the Program by the application deadline — this applies to new and returning applicants.
+Note: The application fee and following application materials will need to be shared with the program by the August 22, 2023 application deadline — this applies to new and returning applicants.

-Applicants must submit an application via the CAP Application portal and a non-refundable $200 application fee.
+Applicants must submit an application via the CAP application portal and a non-refundable $200 application fee by the application deadline.

 Create a CWL Account